By: Larry Kohn, AVVO Superstar DUI Attorney in Georgia & Voted to Best Lawyers in America

 A citizen with an adjudication of guilt in a DUI conviction in Georgia cannot take advantage of the First Offender Act or Georgia’s Record Restriction laws.
-Simply stated, a verdict or plea of guilty or nolo contendere to DUI is permanent, and expunction is not possible after entering a judgment in the case.
+Simply stated, a verdict or plea of guilty or nolo contendere to DUI is permanent, and an expunction is not possible after entering a judgment in the case.

 For those who face a repeat offender status, from being previously convicted in the last ten years, on a 4th offense DUI within ten years, you can be convicted of a felony.

 When a police officer investigates a driver for suspected drunk driving, he or she will try to obtain a field sobriety test or tests, of some type.
-If the person is arrested, the officer reads the implied consent notice, which was dramatically changed in April of 2019.
+If the person is arrested, the officer reads the implied consent notice, which was dramatically changed in April 2019.

 Almost 100% of cases after Elliott v.
 State will be seeking blood testing.
-If the detained driver refuses the blood alcohol, post-arrest testing, Georgia DUI laws permit the law enforcement officer to get a judicial search warrant anyway.
+If the detained driver refuses the blood alcohol, and post-arrest testing, Georgia DUI laws permit the law enforcement officer to get a judicial search warrant anyway.

 Because expungement is not an effective strategy to take after pleading guilty to DUI, your best bet is to focus on winning your case or getting your drunk-driving charges reduced to a lesser offense, such as reckless driving.
-Focusing on these two outcomes will not only help you avoid an embarrassing criminal record but can also eliminate many of the penalties associated with a drunk-driving conviction.
+Focusing on these two outcomes will help you avoid an embarrassing criminal record but can also eliminate many of the penalties associated with a drunk-driving conviction.